 18 Ways to Improve Your Project Management Skills as a Small Business Owner

-When small business owners hear “project management,” it’s easy to also hear “more work.”
+When small business owners hear “improve your project management skills,” it’s easy to also hear “more work.”
 As a small business owner, time is your greatest resource, and you’re accountable to your clients and employees for how you spend it.

-But project management doesn’t always mean working more, it means working smarter.
+But improving your project management skills doesn’t always mean working more, it means working smarter.
 It can mean delivering projects on deadline, the first time.
-It can mean streamlining the proofing process, cutting down on the back and forth and actually getting the work done – on budget.
+It can mean streamlining the proofing process, cutting down on the back and forth, and actually getting the work done—on budget.
 Even if you don’t implement specific project management practices, applying project management skills in your own small business can lead to increased employee productivity and decreased costs.

 1. If at first you don’t succeed, plan, plan, and plan again

 Planning is the heart of project management.
 For small business owners, taking the time to plan out projects now will save your schedule, resources, and budget later.
 Think about what will really go into the work and what it will take to get there.
 Not just what you promised the client—but what it will truly require you and your team to accomplish.

 Now is the time to sweat the details.
 The greatest enemy of good project management is deciding “we’ll cross that bridge when we come to it.”
 When you get there, are you going to be prepared for what you find?
 Do you know when a contractor can actually complete their portion of the project?
 Is a task really as simple as it seems, or will it take more employees to deliver?
 What about the timelines for supplies?

 Practice asking and answering these questions realistically, and you’ll be on the path to improving your project management skills and creating the right expectations for both employees and clients.